benzel/socialwhales/README.md

-Basically, we intend to build a social network for whales, where each whale has a profile with associated pictures, it's migration paths shown on Google maps and lot of other useful statistics.
+Basically, we intend to build a social network for whales, where each whale has a profile with associated pictures, it's migration paths shown on Google maps and lots of other useful statistics.
 The project idea and related literature is described in [this presentation]().

 ---